 The residency is located in a village called Treis Elies, in the Marathasa valley, west of the highest peak of Mount Olympus (1952m) in the mountain range of Troodos, Cyprus.
 The village has roughly 30 habitats all year round.
 The village is accessible daily by bus from Limassol.
 There is also a bus connection to Nicosia that leaves from a near by village daily.

-There are rich and varied ecosystems in the area in different altitudes.
-The wild vegetation includes rich flora of mostly pine trees, aspens, cedars, range of seasonal flowers, such as roses are found in the areas covered by wild vegetation and herbs, especially near the water stream banks.
+The village is located next to the Paphos forest, the home for most wild life in the island.
+There are rich, varied ans sensitive ecosystems in the area in different altitudes, which the residency actively aims to protect.
+The forest around is mostly pine trees, aspens, cedars.
+A range of herbs and seasonal flowers such as roses are found in the area, especially near the water stream banks.

-In the residency garden and the village there are several fruit and nut trees, including mulberry, cherry, apple, walnut, fig and almond.
-In the surrounding forest there are several pine trees over 400 years of age.
+In the residency garden and the village there are several fruit and nut trees including mulberry, cherry, apple, walnut, fig and almond.

-Around the village there is conventional cultivation of cherry orchards, wines etc. with chemical fertilisers, herbicide and pesticide use.
-The intention of the residency is to participate in part with local administration and new organic farmers initiative of the younger villagers to move towards natural cultivation and soil improvement practices.
+Apart from few young organic farmers, around the village conventional agriculture is practised with chemical fertilisers, toxic herbicide and pesticide use.
+The residency is participating with a local organic farmers initiative to move towards sustainable and natural cultivation and environmental protection practices.